-Zocca is a small town in the province of Modena, located about 45 km southwest of Bologna and about 35 km south of Modena, in the Emilia-Romagna region.
+Zocca is a small town in the province of Modena, located about 45 km southwest of Bologna and about 35 km south of Modena, in the Apennines of Emilia-Romagna.
 Its municipality contains the frazioni (subdivisions – mainly villages and hamlets) of Ciano, Missano, Montalbano, Montecorone, Montetortore, Montombraro and Rosola.

 Today, Zocca is a small tourist destination, mostly of local interest, situated at the boundary between the provinces of Modena and Bologna, and the territory of its municipality is endowed with several places of natural beauty, in the typical setting of the medium Northern Apennines, mostly covered in chestnut groves, some of which are of historical origin.

-In fact, in this respect it is worth pointing out the fact that the central section of the Northern Apennines is sometimes also referred to as the 'chestnut civilization band' ("fascia della civilta' del castagno" in Italian), so important this crop was for the sustenance of the local population over the centuries, in an area where wheat no longer grows successfully (and therefore chestnut becomes the substitute staple).
+In fact, in this respect it is worth pointing out the fact that the central section of the Northern Apennines is sometimes also referred to as the “chestnut civilization belt” (“fascia della civiltà del castagno” in Italian), so important this crop was for the sustenance of the local population over the centuries, in an area where wheat no longer grows successfully (and therefore chestnut becomes the substitute staple).

 The Chestnut Tree